JosephKav/Release-Notifier/README.md

       message: '<${monitor_url}|${monitor_id}> - ${version} released'  # Optional.
 Formatting of the message to send.
       username: 'Release Notifier'                                     # Optional.
 The user to message as.
       icon_emoji: ':github:'                                           # Optional.
 The icon of that user.
       maxtries: 3                                                      # Optional.
-The number of times to resend until 200 status code is received.
+The number of times to resend until a 2XX status code is received.
 ```
 The values of the optional arguments are the default values.